 Utilization of Dredge Material for Marsh Restoration in Coastal Mississippi

 Mississippi Coastal Restoration Plan

 Mississippi Coastal Bird Stewardship Program

-The number of awards from the Gulf Environmental Benefit Fund in the state of Texas now stands at 55, with a total current value of more than $182 million.
+The number of awards from the Gulf Environmental Benefit Fund in the state of Texas now stands at 61, with a total value of $203.5 million.

 Dollar Bay-Moses Lake Shoreline Enhancement and Restoration